UNIVERSITY NEWS LAST UPDATED : 06 JULY

 - £200 awarded by the audience.

-Finalists will be announced by the end of July.
-An opportunity will be given for one of the prize winning works to be performed again at A Touch of Basil in September 2018, a concert organised by the Philip Bates Trust.
+Finalists will be announced by Friday 5th October.
+An opportunity will be given for one of the prize winning works to be performed again at A Touch of Basil in September 2019, a concert organised by the Philip Bates Trust.

 In memory of Philip Bates